agile-ts/documentation/docs/main/Introduction.md

 ### `Observer`

+An `Observer` can be seen as an interface to the [runtime](#runtime).
-Interface to the [runtime](#runtime) which keeps track of subscribed UI-Components and performs the actual State action executed by the runtime.
+It keeps track of subscribed UI-Components, caches the State value represented by the UI and performs the actual State mutation action executed by the runtime.

 ### `Runtime`

-Queues and executes passed Jobs holding an [Observer](#observer) and performs rerender on subscribed UI-Components.
+The `Runtime` ques and executes provided Observer Jobs and performs their side effects such as re-rendering subscribed UI-Components.
+The main reason AgileTs has its own runtime is to prevent race conditions and batch re-renders.

 ## 💬 What others say {#what-others-say}